SwiftStudies/OysterKit/README.md

 Instead of `parse()` we `build()`.
 We need an extra parameter here; you need to tell `build` what you want to build it `as`.

-	.build("Jon was here!", as: Sentance.self)
+	.build("Jon was here!", as: Sentence.self)

 That tree we saw in the previous example can be exactly matched against our data-structure.